-As BIOS plays an important role along with the activated partition.
-It initiate the boot loader.
+BIOS plays an important role along with the activated partition.
+It initiates the boot loader.
 Any problem with the BIOs can also lead to no such partition grub rescue error.
 Here are steps to reset the BIOS settings.

 Step 1: Force shut down your device and then restart it.

-Step 2: Now click F2 till system screen window appear.
+Step 2: Now click F2 till the system screen window appear.

 Step 3: By using the right arrow, head towards the exit menu.

-Step 4: Now with the help on down arrow navigate to Load Optimized Defaults option.
+Step 4: Now with the help on down arrow navigate to the Load Optimized Defaults option.

 Step 5: Click on the Load Optimized Defaults and click enter to continue.

-If a damaged boot sector is the reason behind the grub rescue error, then windows 10 automatic repair can be used to restore the boot sector code.
+If a damaged boot sector is the reason behind the grub rescue error, then Windows 10/11 automatic repair can be used to restore the boot sector code.
 Here are the steps to follow:

-Step 1: Restart your device during boot sequence.
+Step 1: Restart your device during the boot sequence.